VincentHock/ocaml-simulator/README.md

 # ocaml-simulator
-Implementation of the OCaml language with core functionalities.
+Basic implementation of the OCaml language with core functionalities using OCaml.